Drivers warned they could be fined ahead of changes to towing regulations

 What this means

 Car and trailer driving tests are being stopped before the law changes.
 You can no longer book or take a car and trailer driving test from 20 September, 2021.
 Changes to licence regulations will allow all drivers to tow a trailer or caravan weighing up to 3,500kg.
 This will basically mean that category BE is added to all driving licence records.
-The DVSA has confirmed that the government laid the legislation in Parliament for the change to car and trailer testing on 16 September, with aims for the changes to take effect in November, although this does depend on parliamentary processes.
+The DVSA has confirmed that the government laid the legislation in Parliament for the change to car and trailer testing on 16 September, The changes will take effect in November, but no date has been confirmed yet.

-But until the law changes later in autumn 2021, you must continue to follow the current rules about what you’re allowed to tow based on when you passed your car driving test.
+But until the law changes, you must continue to follow the current rules about what you’re allowed to tow based on when you passed your car driving test.

 If you plan to tow a heavier trailer you will need to display L-plates and be supervised by a driver over the age of 21 who has had a car and trailer (BE) licence for three years or more or passed their test before 1 January, 1997.